VIDEO: SUV crashes into antique store, narrowly missing kids

 The shop was back open Monday after spending the weekend repairing thousands of dollars worth of damage.

-Owner Shelley Vernon is thankful, as she knows it could have been much worse.
+Owner Sherry Vernon is thankful, as she knows it could have been much worse.

 "Blessed.
 From that very day from that very afternoon I had to put on Facebook that God is good," she said.